Dalmadge History, Family Crest & Coats of Arms

 The surname Dalmadge was first found in Suffolk where, according to Doctor Bosworth, they were amongst the first Angles that settled in Suffolk.
 On their manor house at Bentley, near Ipswich there was the following inscription "Before the Normans into England came, Bentley was my seat, and Tollemache was my name."

-Important Dates for the Dalmadge family
+Early History of the Dalmadge family

 This web page shows only a small excerpt of our Dalmadge research.
 Another 60 words (4 lines of text) covering the years 1200, 1611, 1821, 1624, 1669, 1651, 1694, 1624 and 1669 are included under the topic Early Dalmadge History in all our PDF Extended History products and printed products wherever possible.